-Independent variable is an object or a time period or a input value, changes to which are used to assess the impact on an output value (i.e. the end objective) that is measured in mathematical or statistical or financial modelling.
+An independent variable is an object, a period, or an input value.
+Changes are used to assess the impact on an output value (i.e., the end objective) measured in mathematical, statistical, or financial modeling.

-Let’s consider an example of a famous company which sales its goods on a retail basis.
+Let’s consider an example of a famous company which sells its goods on a retail basis.

-The impact of the said variable on the profit figures of the Company are as follows:
+The impact of the said variable on the profit figures of the company is as follows:

-- Here the employee cost is dependent on the number of employees & average salary per employee.
+- Here the employee cost depends on the number of employees and the average salary per employee.

-- Total revenue is dependent on independent variables such as a number of employees, average sales per employee & diminishing return per employee.
+- Total revenue depends on independent variables such as the number of employees, average sales per employee, and diminishing returns per employee.

-- Rental cost is dependent on a number of stores & rental cost per store.
+- Rental cost depends on the number of stores & rental cost per store.

 We can consider the data as follows for the graph:

-- The gross profit here is directly on other factors.
+- The gross profit here is directly based on other factors.

 - Any change in selling price affects the gross profit levels.

 - Workplace – Independent variable can be used at workplaces wherein an employer needs to find whether providing different types of work to employees leads to increased satisfaction of their job profile or not.
-Such an experiment was conducted by providing a new set of work to one group of employees & a similar set of repeated work to other groups of employees.
+Such an experiment is conducted by providing a new set of work to one group of employees and a similar set of repeated work to other employees.
 Here, providing the work (new/repeated) to employees is an independent variable.
 The outcome depends on the input provided.

-- Health Research – It can be used in a health research centre where the doctors need to check the anxiety level/response of immunity to a new treatment for a set patient dealing with the same disease.
-For example, in the experiment conducted, the new treatment was given to one group of patients & another treatment given to another group of patients.
-Here, the type of treatment is an independent variable, which will provide the outcome (i.e. the level of anxiety in patients).
+- Health Research – One can use it in a health research center where the doctors need to check the anxiety level/response of immunity to a new treatment for a set patient dealing with the same disease.
+For example, the experiment gave the new treatment to one group of patients and another treatment to another group of patients.
+Here, the type of treatment is an independent variable, which will provide the outcome (i.e., the level of anxiety in patients).

-- Coaching Classes – Independent variable can also be used for a coaching classes environment wherein the coaching organisation wants to check whether the students become attentive in class if the colour of walls is changed from blue to light yellow.
-So, an experiment was conducted where one set of students were asked to study in blue coloured hall & another group was asked to study the same topic in a yellow coloured hall.
-Here, the colour type is an independent variable.
+- Coaching Classes – One can also use the independent variable for a coaching classes environment wherein the coaching organization wants to check whether the students become attentive in class if the color of the walls changes from blue to light yellow.
+So, an experiment was conducted where one asked one set of students to study in the blue-colored hall and another group to study the same topic in a yellow-colored hall.
+Here, the color type is an independent variable.

-- School Administration – Independent variable can also be used in a school wherein the head-administrative wants to assess whether weekly extra-curricular (i.e. exercise) periods will help students to achieve more concentration in studies.
-So, in an experiment, one set of students were allowed weekly extra-curricular periods for 3 months & another set of students were not offered any such additional periods.
-The status depends on a quarterly test conducted in the school.
+- School Administration – One can also use an independent variable in a school wherein the head administrative wants to assess whether weekly extra-curricular (i.e., exercise) periods will help students to achieve more concentration in studies.
+So, in an experiment, one set of students was allowed weekly extra-curricular periods for 3 months, and they did not offer another set of students any additional periods.
+Again, the status depends on a quarterly test conducted in the school.
 Here, the extra-curricular periods are independent variables.

-This has been a guide to Independent Variable and its definition.
-Here we discuss how it works along with examples and uses.
-You may learn more about financing from the following articles –
+This article has been a guide to what is an Independent Variable.
+Here we explain it with vs dependent variable and examples along with its various uses.
+You may learn more about financing from the following articles: –